ilaydagulmez/Pipeline-of-Genome-Characterization/README.md

-# Our current pipeline of genome characterization of polyploid plants
+# Our current pipeline of genome characterization of polyploid plants with Illumina 150 x 2 reads

 # Step 1: Quality Check